aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 ```

 # When can we use Lambdas?
-We can use Lambdas if an
+We can use Lambdas if the following conditions are true:
+-